Upiór: Origin, appearance, and activity of the upiór

 An upiór was a person cursed before death, a person who died suddenly, or someone whose corpse was desecrated.
-Other origins included a dead person over whom an animal jumped, suicide victims, witches, unchristened children, and those who were killed by another upiór.
+Other origins included a dead person over whom an animal jumped, suicide victims, witches, unchristened children, and, less often, those who were killed by another upiór.
+Opposite to most vampire-related beliefs, Upiórs were commonly thought to roam in bright daylight, although they preferred to attack by night.

 It was believed that those who were physically different in a community were potential upiór candidates: redheads, the left-handed, those with a limp, unibrow, a double set of teeth or with a gray mark on their back and religiously "other" (e.g. Lutherans in Catholic communities).
 Suspicious traits among the living also included walking by moonlight, having a big head, or no armpit or pubic hair.

 Many of these ideas are reproduced in the legends and ethnographic records of strzygas, and upiórs are often described as having two hearts and two souls, just like strzygas.

 Women who died during or after childbirth were particularly vulnerable to the transformation.
 It was feared that they would return to the orphaned child as upiórs to feed it at night.
 That is why in Silesia, for example, those who died in childbirth were buried by the edge of the cemetery, near the wall.

 Lack of rigor mortis, a flushed face or blood beneath the nails were signs that a deceased person could become an upiór/wąpierz.
 The signs of its misdeeds among family or neighbours could be fatigue, pallor, sweating, or recurring nightmares.
 A upiór could haunt its family if the family burned the photograph or portrait of the deceased.
 A dead person buried in an old shirt could also become an upiór.

 One way to recognize an upiór was to have an innocent child ride a horse to a cemetery and have them indicate the grave of the upiór.
 A upiór could be seen in the mirror in the evening, so in the Sieradz region, people would not look into mirrors after dusk.

 Upiórs arrived at night, carrying their heads in their arms, or, if the head was not detached, with glowing "wolf-like" eyes.
 Some of them caused menace during daytime, climbing up bell towers and killing everyone who heard their shriek.

 Upiórs drank human blood, and used their superhuman strength to tear their victims to shreds.
 They could also kill with their breath or shrieks.
 They harassed people at night, making them suffocate or sleepwalk.
 There were claims of husbands and wives becoming upiórs and visiting the widowed spouse after death.
 They would do the chores they did during lifetime, and sometimes harass the family.

 Cattle and human plagues were often blamed on witches or upiórs, causing the communities to accuse and lynch innocent people.